jayinc/docs/content/client-libraries/ui-components/push-to-talk-button/_index.md

   }
 </script>

-Push-to-Talk Button is a holdable switch for controlling listening for speech.
+Push-To-Talk Button is a holdable switch for controlling listening for speech.
 Pressing the button starts listening by calling <code>startContext</code>.
 Releasing it turns listening off by calling <code>stopContext</code>.
 Desktop users can control listening on/off with an optional keyboard hotkey, e.g. <code>space</code>.

-We recommend the following button placements:

-- Placing the button close to the bottom-center of the viewport (fixed) to indicate app-wide speech control (default)
-- Placing the button close to a group of components if speech input only controls a few input fields
-- Placing the button close to an input field if speech input only controls that component (e.g. text in a search box)

-You can also control the visibility, colors and hint texts on the button.
+You can toggle visibility and customise the appearance and the hint texts on the button.

 ## Usage